Ireland passed its Gender Recognition Act on July 15, 2015

 The 2015 Gender Recognition Act in Ireland provides an administrative process for transgender people over 18 to achieve full legal recognition of their preferred gender.
 The process is also open to people aged 16-18, though they have to go through the Circuit Court and get a doctor’s certificate and parental consent.

-It meant they could change their gender on birth certs, passports and driving licenses by making a formal legal declaration, without the need for testimony from psychiatrists.
+The 2015 legislation meant people could change their gender on birth certificates, passports, and driving licenses by making a formal legal declaration, without the need for testimony from psychiatrists.

-This followed the battle of Irish transgender woman Lydia Foy, who spent 20 years of her life involved in difficult and complex litigation to have her gender legally recognized in the Irish State, the Oireachtas passed the Gender Recognition Act in 2015.
+Irish transgender woman Lydia Foy, who spent some 20 years battling to have her gender legally recognized by the Irish State, is credited with leading the fight that ultimately led the Oireachtas to pass the Gender Recognition Act in 2015.

 Transgender Equality Network Ireland (TENI) does trojan work for the trans community in Ireland, including the provision of over 170 training sessions each year, educating almost 7,000 people on topics such as health and wellbeing, employment and education.